ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-8-1.md

-Chapter 8: Balancing Learning with Self-Care: Importance of Balancing Learning with Self-Care
+Importance of Balancing Learning with Self-Care
 =============================================================================================

 Learning is an important aspect of personal and professional growth.
 However, it's equally important to balance learning with self-care.
 In this chapter, we will explore the importance of balancing learning with self-care and provide tips for achieving this balance.